FrancesCoronel/personal-website-v3/_projects/2015-03-12-intro-for-cs-majors.md

 <div class="column">

-I wrote an introductory book geared towards Computer Science majors at Hampton University which currently has over 5K pageviews using the GitBook platform. {#i-wrote-an-introductory-book-geared-towards-computer-science-majors-at-hampton-university-which-currently-has-over-5k-pageviews-using-the-gitbook-platform. style="text-align:center;"}
+I wrote an introductory book geared towards Computer Science majors at Hampton University which currently has over 5K pageviews using the GitBook platform.
 -----------------------------------------------------------

 </div>